sagieppel/Convolutional_Neural_Nets_With_ROI_input_and_region_selective_features_For_Materials_in_vessels/README.md

 Note that this code is rather complicated and made specifically for the data set of materials in vessels.

-For a more simple and general purpose of implementation of this method see: https://github.com/sagieppel/Focusing-attention-of-Fully-convolutional-neural-networks-on-Region-of-interest-ROI-input-map-
+For a simpler and general purpose of implementation of this method see: https://github.com/sagieppel/Focusing-attention-of-Fully-convolutional-neural-networks-on-Region-of-interest-ROI-input-map-

 ![](/Figure1.png)